behrlevi/memo/README.md

 To view the contents of a certificate
 ```
 openssl x0509 -in cert.pem -noout -text | less
 ```
+The config file is in /etc/ssl.
+Directory names must match the config.

 ## How to expand LVM volume with XFS: